prototypefund/nygma/README.md

 # NYGMA - network packet processing

-... here be dragons -- prototype ahead ...
+... from hackers for hackers -- prototype ahead ...

 project `nygma` is organized as a set of ( mostly ) header only `cxx` libraries as well as an example console application `ny`.